MicrosoftDocs/Viva/Viva/goals/create-and-edit-teams-and-subteams.md

     - Team owner: Search for and designate a team owner from the Team Owner dropdown list.

-    - If this team is a sub-team, division, or department, select the parent team.
+    - If this team is a subteam, division, or department, select the parent team.
 (Optional)

-    - Add any details you deem necesary.
+    - Add any details you deem necessary.
 (Optional)

 1. Select **Create team**.